9 Facts About MLK for Non-US Born Americans

 • In 1965 MLK preached at Grace Cathedral in San Francisco.

-• Since 1983 the United States honors MLK Day every third Monday in January.
+• Since 1983 the United States has honored MLK Day every third Monday in January.

 Hopefully, by learning about MLK we learn to understand that the African American community as a whole has been prey to injustice in the past; and many would argue that injustice continues in the present, despite some gains in politics, economic justice, and education.